levon2003avetyan/Earthquake_model/README.md

 All plots are included in the notebook, with professional and exam-ready explanations.

 The project can be extended to include predictive modeling or interactive visualizations using Plotly or Dash.

+# Conclusion

+In this project, we analyzed earthquake data from the USGS for the last 30 days.
+The main steps included data cleaning, exploratory data analysis (EDA), and feature engineering.
+Key observations and insights are as follows:

+1. Most earthquakes occur at **shallow depths (<70 km)**, concentrated in tectonically active regions such as California and Alaska.
+2. The **magnitude distribution** shows that small earthquakes are common, while strong earthquakes are rare.
+3. Creating the `depth_category` and `state` columns allowed for **categorical analysis** and easier interpretation of earthquake patterns.
+4. 3D and geographic analyses revealed **clusters and hotspots** of earthquakes, showing how magnitude, latitude, longitude, and depth interact.
+5. Columns representing measurement uncertainty (`horizontalError` and `depthError`) were examined but **not used in modeling**, as they describe data reliability rather than earthquake characteristics.

+Overall, this analysis demonstrates how cleaning, feature engineering, and careful visualization can help understand earthquake patterns and identify high-risk regions.
+The notebook is prepared to be easily extended for **predictive modeling or interactive visualization** in the future.